Technology

 Under the Affordable Warmth Obligation, you might be able to get financial help for energy-saving home improvements.

 It's available in England, Scotland and Northern Ireland.
-In Wales, a scheme called Nest (managed by British Gas) provides assistance to improve the energy efficiency of your house.
+In Wales, a scheme called Nest (managed by British Gas) provides assistance to improve the energy efficiency of your home.

 Energy grants offered under Affordable Warmth and similar schemes help with a wide range of energy-efficiency measures, including loft insulation and cavity wall insulation.
 You could also qualify for a new boiler and heating controls, have your existing boiler repaired or even get a completely new central heating system.